theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/integrate_sap_data_into_a_Snowflake_data_warehouse.md

 ### SAP Data Extraction

-The customer used our [{{ productName }}](https://theobald-software.com/en/xtract-universal/) product to extract data from their SAP ECC system.
+The customer used our [Xtract Universal](https://theobald-software.com/en/xtract-universal/) product to extract data from their SAP ECC system.
 Incremental data feeds are enabled with the built-in Table and DeltaQ components in {{ productName }}.
 The Table component is easy to configure and delivers performant data extraction from even the largest SAP tables.
 The DeltaQ component provides reliable delta feeds, based on SAP’s native DataSource extractors.

 ![sap_snowflake](../assets/images/xu/articles/sap_snowflake.png){:class="img-responsive"}

 ### Cloud Storage